 HOW TO QUALIFY

-In order to obtain a cannabis ID, you need a Puerto Rico Issued doctors recommendation.
-They are not expensive or hard to find, and as of the writing of this blog, there are companies that do all of the service for you in one visit to make the whole process faster.
+In order to obtain a cannabis ID in PR, you need a Puerto Rico Issued doctors recommendation.
+They are not expensive or hard to find, and as of the writing of this blog, there are companies and dispensaries in San Juan that do all of the service for you in one visit to make the whole process faster.
 I used Island Med PR.

 Those separate prices vary very slightly depending on how you get it done.